aaron-grau/curic/react/readings/flux_redux.md

 to toggle the todo’s state.
 Creating an action from the view turns our Flux pattern into a unidirectional loop.

-As you've probably already surmised, `React` will be our view layer.

 ![flux-loop]

 Here the original action might (for example) result from an asynchronous request